 If you’ve ever wondered if you can get through life without ever eating granny’s biscuits and gravy again, fear not.
 Not only can you veganize that beloved recipe, you can also create new traditions that gel with your compassionate beliefs.

-Going vegan may not feel easy and seamless on the first day, and that’s okay.
+Eliminating animal products may not feel easy and seamless on the first day, and that’s okay.
 It takes time for new habits to feel comfortable – like a well worn robe.
 Here’s how long it took for me to make veganism a habit.

-People sometimes ask if I’m ever tempted to “cheat” on my vegan diet.
+People sometimes ask if I’m ever tempted to “cheat” on my diet.
 They assume that I’m missing out or denying myself.

-In the non-vegan world we live in, there can be a lot of sadness seeing pigs traveling in trucks down the highway or cows with tags in their ears in the field.
+In the world we live in, there can be a lot of sadness seeing pigs traveling in trucks down the highway or cows with tags in their ears in the field.

 Another criticism people have about vegans is that they are privileged or out of touch to be worrying about honey in bread or cow’s milk in coffee.
 In this post, I share my thoughts on that idea.